-- p is the entry number where the break was detected. - q is the number of the entry last unloaded from the front of the chain, if any. - r is the entry number of the chain head. - s is the data set number of the chain head. - k is the value of the key of the broken chain. - l is the length of the chain according to the user label. - j is the number of entries salvaged from the chain.
+p is the entry number where the break was detected. đ is the number of the entry last unloaded from the front of the chain, if any. r is the entry number of the chain head.
+S is the data set number of the chain head. k is the value of the key of the broken chain.
+1 is the length of the chain according to the user label. j is the number of entries salvaged from the chain.
+Those four mes saga lines are repeated for every broken chain in the data

-These four message lines are repeated for every broken chain in the data set, followed by the end-of-data-set summary that reports the number of lost entries, if any:

-DATA SET m: x ENTRIES [EXPECTED, t LOST!!]
+These four message lines are repeated for every broken chain in the data set, followed by the end-of-data-set summary that reports the number of lost entries, if any: DATA SET m: x ENTRIES[EXPECTED, t LOST!!]

-''' DATA SET 1: 3 ENTRIES

-DATA SET 2: Broken Chain at Entry #2, following Entry #1

-Chain Head is Entry #5 of Data Set #1

-KEY = AA

-4 entries expected, 3 entries salwaged

-DATA SET 2: 11 ENTRIES EXPECTED; 1 LOST!! '''
+DATA SET 1: 3 ENTRIES DATA SET 2: Broken Chain at Entry #2, following Entry #1 Chain Head is Entry #5 of Data Set #1 KEY = AA 4 entries expected, 3 entries salvaged DATA SET 2: 11 ENTRIES EXPECTED; 1 LOST!!

-5 When the end of a volume is encountered, DBUNLOAD prints this message:
+When the end of a volume is encountered, DBUNLOAD prints this message: